 The Need 4 Self-Closing Doors | #ESC_LLC #FireCode #Fire #Smoke | Low-voltage door closers (LVDCs) and operators (LVDOs) are designed to automatically close critical fire doors when undo heat or smoke are detected either by a building fire alarm system or smoke detectors (listed for ‘door release service’) on either side of the door.
-The issue at hand involves the fact that fire doors are commonly installed in fire-rated walls.
-Together a properly closed, latched and sealed fire door and a compliant firewall will contain both smoke and the fire itself for a specific period of time, such as three hours.

 Why not use a listed mechanical door closer, which would assure owners and managers that the integrity of the fire barrier will always be intact?
 Good question.
-Let’s take an indepth look at why this is not a practical approach in many instances, especially in healthcare-related applications.
+Let’s take an in-depth look at why this is not a practical approach in many instances, especially in healthcare-related applications.
 A common error made by many employees that work in healthcare involves the propping open of critical fire doors.
 In a fire situation, the result can be catastrophic as deadly smoke and heat are permitted to freely pass from the affected area into other smoke compartments.

 For more info, go to: http://bit.ly/2Ru7Ja3